FLORIDA COURT-ORDERED LIFE INSURANCE SUPPORT

 • Interpretation and enforcement of court orders remain with the attorney and the court.

-• Policy approval, beneficiary treatment, and claim outcomes are subject to applicable law and carrier requirements.
+• Policy approval, beneficiary treatment, and claim outcomes are subject to applicable law and the carrier.

 • Coverage availability and timing are subject to underwriting approval.